The Intake

 An independent practice and provider's average month

 Tebra research found that, despite pessimistic views of the industry, a majority of practice owners expect to remain independent over the next 5 to 10 years.
-A total of 26% find it completely likely, 30% find it very likely, and 25% find it somewhat likely.
-Only 19% say it was unlikely, with 11% selecting hardly likely and 8% selecting not at all likely.
+A total of 33% find it completely likely, 39% find it very likely, and 19% find it somewhat likely.
+Only 9% say it's unlikely, with 8% selecting hardly likely and 1% selecting not at all likely.

 What changes do independent providers want to see to remain independent?

-• More influence in regulations and/or government advocacy at (33%)
+• More influence in regulations and/or government advocacy (21%)

-• More education around the business of practice in medical school and/or training programs at (31%)
+• More education around the business of practice in medical school and/or training programs (25%)

-• Better access to staffing and recruiting pipeline at (29%)
+• Better access to staffing and recruiting pipeline (29%)

 Physician burnout and other challenges of being an independent practice

 Tebra research revealed that independent providers are experiencing less burnout than health-system providers.
-15% of independent providers Tebra surveyed said they are not at all burned out; on the other hand, 100% of health-system-based providers reported varying degrees of burnout.
+In fact, 15% of independent providers Tebra surveyed said they are not at all burned out.
+On the other hand, 100% of health-system-based providers reported varying degrees of burnout.

-However, independent providers still report challenges contributing to burnout:
+However, independent providers still feel top threats to their practices:

 Staffing shortages tie with heavy workloads and long hours as the top challenge.
 When it comes to staffing challenges overall, independent providers also reported: